Thunderiders: Powers and abilities

 The five original members of the Thunderiders are mutants.
 They have no powers which function individually, but collectively have the power to project their strength, skills and knowledge onto another party without diminishing their own skills in the process.
-The person, who retains no memory of having been the recipient, is transformed into a black-clad motorcyclist known as The Marauder.
+The person, who retains no memory of having been the recipient, is transformed into a black-clad motorcyclist known as the Marauder.
 Initially, the Thunderiders had no conscious control either over the manifestation of the Marauder or the person upon whom it was manifested, which meant it generally appeared when the team, or people they valued, was in peril.
-Furthermore, the Marauder has additional abilities like being able to operate the motorcycle from a distance such as using it to attack an opponent.
-Training by Professor Xavier gave them greater control.
+Furthermore, the Marauder has additional abilities like being able to operate the motorcycle from a distance and use it to attack an opponent.
+Training under Professor Xavier gave them greater control.
 For instance, they learned how to voluntarily transform into the Marauder themselves and retain the memory of being in that form.

 The Thunderiders are all expert motorcycle riders.

 Toy line

 The Team America comic books were based on a toy line from Ideal Toy Company.
 The Team America toy line was an attempt by Ideal to replace their successful Evel Knievel toy line after Knievel served six months for battery in the late 1970s, and it used many of the same molds and designs.

 The Ideal Toys' trademarks and toy molds were purchased by Jay Horowitz of American Plastic Equipment, who later transferred all rights to American Plastic Equipment's subsidiary, American Classic Toys.
 The Ideal Toys trademark, and most toy rights, were sold to Poof-Slinky.

-In 2019, Jay Horowitz of American Classic Toys, and current rights holder, entered into an exclusive license agreement with The Juna Group to represent the Team America brand and Marauder character in all categories outside of toys and playthings, worldwide.
+In 2019, Jay Horowitz of American Classic Toys, and current rights holder, entered into an exclusive license agreement with The Juna Group to represent the Team America brand in all categories outside of toys and playthings, worldwide.
+In 2023, the Transogram exclusive license agreement was acquired from The Juna Group by CSN Press LLC., publishers of the weekly newspaper Comic Shop News.